Local Focus: Mount Maunganui residents and retailers rally to fight contentious 'green space'

 The saga continues for the $2.5 million green space, located in the heart of Mount Maunganui.

-Te Papa o Ngā Manu Poutakataka has caused controversy since it opened earlier this year.
+Te Papa o Ngā Manu Porotakataka, formerly known as the Phoenix car park, has caused controversy since it opened earlier this year.

 Now locals are rallying together to stand up to the council.